History & leaderhship

 About Chuck

 Finding a place for us older folks to fit in and continue to experience a fulfilling life is not always easy.
-SCA through the network of Shepherd Centers around the country provide high quality programs targeted to our interests and age group.
+Aging Forward through the Alliance of community nonprofits around the country provides high-quality programs targeted to our interests and age group.
 I can’t think of anything more important to this demographic.”

 Shepherd’s Center of Webster-Kirkwood